-This month, we will be sharing various tips and resources for people with autism.
+We are sharing various tips and resources for people with autism.

-This week, the recommendations are from PATF’s Senior Program Manager, Bonaia Rosado, who is autistic.
+The recommendations are from PATF’s Senior Program Manager, Bonaia Rosado, who is autistic.
 Bonaia has been with us for 10 years, this month!
 Some fun facts about Bonaia – she’s fluent in Spanish, and she’s a freelance painter!

 Bonaia was diagnosed with autism as an adult.